Skip to content

 • Scope MCP server credentials to only the operations the model needs.

-• Avoid exposing destructive tools until you have human confirmation in the tool itself.
+• Avoid exposing destructive tools without human confirmation in the tool itself.

 • Rotate credentials through the control panel when access changes.

-Next: read Plugins for gateway orchestration rules, or Credentials for key and secret handling.
+Next: read Plugins for gateway orchestration rules, Bots to attach plugins to a bot, or Credentials for key and secret handling.